 Prizes: $2000 based on 50 entries (adjusted proportionally if there are a different number of players except $1000 is guaranteed).
 Each section has the following overall prizes: 1st-$200, 2nd-$100, 3rd-$70.
 The Master/Expert section also has a $75 U2200 prize and the Class D and below section also has a $75 U1200/unrated prize.
 Cash prizes are combined and split if there is a tie.
 Bonus prizes: Any player who goes 4-0 wins free entry into next year’s Oregon Class Championships.
 Any scholastic player who scores at least 2.5 will be able to select a trophy.

 Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year

-Qualifiers: This tournament is a qualifier for the Oregon State Championship, Oregon Invitational Tournament, and OSCF State Championship
+Qualifiers: This tournament is a qualifier for Championship and Challengers sections of the Oregon Closed and qualifier for the OSCF State Championship

 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

-Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
-2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
-3) This tournament is sponsored by the Oregon Chess Federation.
+Notes: 1) This tournament is sponsored by the Oregon Chess Federation.
+2) This tournament is open to out-of-state players.
+3) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
+4) This tournament uses the rules from the 7th edition of the US Chess rulebook.